joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    a.
 Be easy to use.

-   ***The GUI could be improved on the mobile side, as the flow of the program is quite weird, going from the device screen, into the pad screen (this part is fine), and then into a blank screen with only one option.
-This last screen is a good idea if you have multiple options, however I only supply one, so it is a bit redundant.
+   ***The GUI could be improved on the mobile side, as the flow of the program is quite weird, going from the device screen, into the pad screen (this part is fine), and then into a blank screen with only one option (main screen).
+This main screen is a good idea if you have multiple options, however I only supply one, so it is a bit redundant.
 If I were to continue working on this project I would leave it in for future functionality.
 However, other than this each screen works well individually.
 The pad screen has large buttons with quite large font.
-The main screen is basic, but functional.***
+The file browsing screen is basic, but functional.***

    b.
 Connect via Bluetooth to the PC.